zacharyfmarion/design-checklist/docs/scenes.md

 ## &lt;Duplication /&gt;
-Toplevel scene that shows the user all of the errors related to duplications in their files.
+Toplevel scene that shows the user all of the issues related to duplications in their files.
 Note that this does not necessarily mean that all the issues are about duplicated code.
 Note that ideally the `<ErrorList />` component would be refactored and used here.